 The RealReal Announces Inducement Grants under Nasdaq Listing Rule 5635(c)(4)

-/EIN News/ -- SAN FRANCISCO, March 03, 2023 (GLOBE NEWSWIRE) -- The RealReal, Inc. (NASDAQ: REAL) – the world’s largest online marketplace for authenticated, resale luxury goods – today announced that it granted equity awards on March 3, 2023 as a material inducement to employment of the newly-hired Chief Executive Officer, John Koryl, and Chief Technology and Product Officer, Luke Friang.
+SAN FRANCISCO, March 03, 2023 (GLOBE NEWSWIRE) -- The RealReal, Inc. REAL – the world's largest online marketplace for authenticated, resale luxury goods – today announced that it granted equity awards on March 3, 2023 as a material inducement to employment of the newly-hired Chief Executive Officer, John Koryl, and Chief Technology and Product Officer, Luke Friang.

 As previously disclosed, The RealReal and Mr. Koryl entered into an offer letter, dated January 24, 2023 (the "Offer Letter"), in connection with his appointment as Chief Executive Officer, effective February 6, 2023.
 As contemplated by the Offer Letter, The RealReal granted Mr. Koryl an employment inducement award consisting of (i) 1,250,000 time-based restricted stock units ("RSUs") and (ii) 1,500,000 performance-based restricted stock units ("PSUs"), each with an effective grant date of March 3, 2023.
 The RSUs will vest 25% on the first anniversary of February 20, 2023 and in 12 substantially equal quarterly installments thereafter, subject to Mr. Koryl's continuous employment on each vesting date.
 The PSUs will vest in four tranches over a five-year performance period based on Mr. Koryl's continuous employment through the service period for the applicable tranche and the The RealReal's stock price achievement.